Friday, December 12, 2008

 Follow-up to the Sloane/Emily Question

-- The Original Publishers Marketplace Deal for Sloane: Vintage/Anchor associate publicity director Sloane Crosley's I WAS TOLD THERE'D BE CAKE, humorous essays about the glamor of inadequacy, to Jennifer Pooley at William Morrow, for publication in fall 2007, by Denise Shannon at Denise Shannon Literary Agency (NA).
+From you handy tipsters, we have aquired this info: - The Original Publishers Marketplace Deal for Sloane: Vintage/Anchor associate publicity director Sloane Crosley's I WAS TOLD THERE'D BE CAKE, humorous essays about the glamor of inadequacy, to Jennifer Pooley at William Morrow, for publication in fall 2007, by Denise Shannon at Denise Shannon Literary Agency (NA).
 Apparently the book was originally more ettiquette themed, and at some point, the focus changed, as did the publisher.

 - A claim the Emily's book went for $250k, and Sloane's for $75k.